NeuroVortex/expert-booking-marketplace/README.md

-# CRM Chatbot
+# Booking Service
-CRM Chatbot is a FastAPI-based commercial chatbot application that interacts with clients and records their requests on different types of messengers (e.g., Meta messenger, Telegram Messenger, etc.)
+Booking service is a FastAPI-based commercial chatbot application that interacts with clients and records their requests on different types of messengers (e.g., Meta messenger, Telegram Messenger, etc.)

 At first, it will be designed to operate on Meta's Messenger.